adyen-examples/build-your-own-payments-integration-adyen/MODULE_4.md

 # Module 4 : Adding gift cards

+* You can keep using your own code to implement this module.
+* A clean starting template is available at all times with the `module-4-start` tag.
+    * `git checkout module-4-start` to get the starting template.
+* A proposed solution is available with the `module-4-end` tag.
+    * `git checkout module-4-end` to get the proposed solution.

 ## Briefing

 We've noticed that some of our customers would love to give their friends some nice headphones as a gift.